-\Non-resident students, residing in the state of Texas, will be assessed tuition and fees at the rates provided in the section above.
+Non-resident students, residing in the state of Texas, will be assessed tuition and fees at the rates provided in the section above.
 The Distance Learning rates provided below only apply to non-resident students physically residing outside of the State of Texas.

-Clinical Laboratory Science (Second Degree & Certificate) Clinical Services Management & Health Sciences
+Clinical Laboratory Science (Second Degree & Certificate) Clinical Services Management/Healthcare Management

-Out of state students enrolled in a distance learning program pay a fee of \$355 per credit hour, which is \$1065 per three hour course.
-A Record Processing School of Allied Health Sciences

-% of Refund of Charges

-Fee of \$10 will also be assessed each semester.
-Texas residents pay tuition at a rate of \$187 per semester credit hour, which is \$561 per three hour course, and appropriate fees.
+Out-of-state students enrolled in a distance learning program pay a fee of \$405 per credit hour, which is \$1,215 per three hour course.
+A Record Processing Fee of \$15 will also be assessed each semester.
+Texas residents pay tuition at a rate of \$190 per semester credit hour, which is \$570 per three hour course, and appropriate fees.

-Clinical Practice Management
+Clinical Practice Management/Healthcare Administration

-Out of state students enrolled in a distance learning program pay a fee of \$395 per credit hour, which is \$1,185 per three hour course.
-A Record Processing Fee of \$10 will also be assessed each semester.
-Texas residents pay tuition of \$237 per credit hour, which is \$711 per three hour course, and appropriate fees.
+Out-of-state students enrolled in a distance learning program pay a fee of \$465 per credit hour, which is \$1,395 per three hour course.
+A Record Processing Fee of \$15 will also be assessed each semester.
+Texas residents pay tuition of \$240 per credit hour, which is \$720 per three hour course, and appropriate fees.